orbitdb/field-manual/00_Introduction/00_Introduction.md

 We now have the capabilities to create distributed, decentralized applications where:

-- The user is in full control of their own data
+- The user is in full control of their own data.
-- Third-party applications ask permission to run their code locally, instead of on their servers
+- Third-party applications ask permission to run their code locally, instead of on their servers.
-- Peers connect directly to each other; no third parties
+- Peers connect directly to each other, without third parties.
-- Applications start as GDPR and HIPAA compliant, never revealing sensitive information
+- Applications start as GDPR and HIPAA compliant, never revealing sensitive information.
-- Every layer of the application can be swapped out and configured: the data layer, the middleware, and the UI layer, creating hyper-customizatible experiences
+- Every layer of the application can be swapped out and configured: the data layer, the middleware, and the UI layer, creating hyper-customizable experiences.
-- Industries once thought intractable can be served - finance, healthcare, manufacturing, and more
+- Industries once thought intractable can be served: finance, healthcare, manufacturing, and more.

-We truly believe that everything past, for better or worse, is prologue to this, and we're so glad you're with us.
+We truly believe that everything past, for better or worse, is a prologue to this, and we're so glad you're with us.